List of political parties in Brazil

 Brazil has a multi-party system since 1979, when the country's military dictatorship disbanded an enforced two-party system and allowed the creation of multiple parties.
+All candidates for federal, state, Federal District, and municipal offices must be nominated by a political party, independent politicians are not allowed to run for office in Brazil.

-Above the broad range of political parties in Brazilian Congress, the Workers' Party (PT), the Brazilian Democratic Movement (MDB), Liberal Party (PL), the Progressives (PP) and the Brazil Union (UNIÃO) together control the absolute majority of seats in the Senate and Chamber of Deputies.
+Above the broad range of political parties in Brazilian Congress, the Workers' Party (PT), the Brazilian Democratic Movement (MDB), the Liberal Party (PL), the Progressives (PP) and the Brazil Union (UNIÃO) together control the absolute majority of seats in the Senate and Chamber of Deputies.
 Smaller parties often make alliances with at least one of these five major parties.
-The number of political parties reached 35 on its apex on 2018.
-However, an Electoral threshold system introduced on 2017 has resulted in the culling and merger of many parties, as the threshold cuts access to party subsidies and the free party political broadcasts.
+The number of political parties reached the apex of 35 on 2018, 30 of which were represented in congress after the 2018 general election.
+However, an electoral threshold introduced on 2017 has resulted in the culling and merger of many parties, as it cuts access to party subsidies and free party political broadcasts.
+In 2021, there was the creation of the Party Federations (Federações Partidárias), a legal mechanism that allows two or more parties to act as a single entity in Congress for at least four years, sharing a common program and leadership, while maintaining their individual identities and registration, and granting them the benefits of surpassing the electoral threshold.

 Brazilian parties have access to party subsidies in form of the Fundo Partidário (lit.
 'Party Fund') and the Fundo Eleitoral (lit.
 'Electoral Fund') for elections.
 And a system of free party political broadcasts during election time known as the horário eleitoral gratuito.

-Since 1982 Brazilian political parties have been given an electoral number to make it easier for illiterate people to vote.
+Since 1982, Brazilian political parties have been given an electoral number to make it easier for illiterate people to vote.
 Initially, it was a one-digit number: 1 for PDS, 2 for PDT, 3 for PT, 4 for PTB, and 5 for PMDB.
 When it became clear that there was going to be more than nine parties, two-digit numbers were assigned, with the first five parties having a "1" added to their former one-digit number (PDS becoming number 11, PDT 12, PT 13, PTB 14, and PMDB 15).
-They also have official abbreviations.
-Political parties often change their names but can retain their number.
+Political parties often change their names, but they can retain their number.